bpineau/katafygio/README.md

-All settings can be passed by command line options, or environment variable, or in [a yaml configuration file](https://github.com/bpineau/katafygio/blob/master/assets/katafygio.yaml) (thanks to Viper and Cobra libs).
-The environment are the same as cli options, in uppercase, prefixed by "KF", and with underscore instead of dashs. ie.:
+All settings can be passed by command line options, or environment variable, or in [a yaml configuration file](https://github.com/bpineau/katafygio/blob/master/assets/katafygio.yaml) The environment are the same as command line options, in uppercase, prefixed by "KF_", and with underscore instead of dashs. ie.:

 ```
 export KF_GIT_URL=https://user:token@github.com/myorg/myrepos.git